Cervantes (film): Production

 Filming began in 1966, and the movie was released in several countries between 1967 and 1969.

 Reception

 Released in the U.S. as a B-movie, and retitled Young Rebel, the film went unnoticed at the box office and did not do well critically.

+The Radio Times Guide to Films review of Cervantes gave the film two stars out of five.
+It described the film as a "dismal European co-production, which doesn't seem to bear much relation to the life of the famous Spanish writer."